freezy/dmd-extensions/README.md

 Note that while the current memory grabber code should also work for future Pinball FX3 versions, we obviously can't guarantee it.
-If a new version breaks `dmdext`, you should still be able to fall back to the screen grabber that is used by Pinball FX2 by using the `--fx3-legacy` flag.
+If a new version breaks `dmdext`, you should still be able to fall back to the legacz screen grabber that is used by Pinball FX2 by using the `--fx3-legacy` flag.

+Also note that the grabber currently doesn't work for the new Williams beta.

 ### The Pinball Arcade

 For TPA we're pulling frames off the DMD texture from TPA's memory.
-Thus, you must be running the tool as administrator.

-1. Open an administrator command prompt ([Windows], type `cmd`, right-click on `cmd.exe`, click on "Run as administrator")
+1. Open a command line prompt ([Windows], type `cmd`, [enter])
 2. Type `dmdext mirror --source=pinballarcade --no-virtual` [enter]
 3. Start the DX11 version of The Pinball Arcade.
 4. Select and **start** a game (*only then* it starts mirroring, during attract